-The Company has twenty-two (22) officers and employees, of which seven (7) are executive officers, three (3) are technical managers, eight (8) are assigned as accounting, administrative and IT support staff and four (4) are assigned for utility and service staff.
-The Company expects to hire additional personnel or engage the services of consultants in 2016 as may be needed, as additional technical staff for its various projects.
-When the Company will pursue additional renewable energy projects, project managers, and engineering, technical and other support personnel may be required for its projects.
+The Company has twenty-three (23) officers and regular employees, of which seven (7) are executive officers, three (3) are technical managers, nine (9) are assigned as accounting, administrative, IT and operations support staff and four (4) are assigned for utility and service staff.
+The Company expects to hire additional officers and other personnel and/or engage the services of consultants or project employees in 2017 as may be needed, as additional technical and project staff for its on-going projects.
+When the Company will pursue additional renewable energy projects, project managers and engineering, technical and other support personnel may be required for its projects.